Jspascal/mentorship-projects/README.md

-Here is the README.md file with more style added to the instructions list:

 # 🚀 Projects Specifications 🚀

 Welcome to the projects specifications repository!
 This is where you can find the details and requirements for the awesome projects that you will be working on as a trainee.
 Each trainee has a folder with their name, where they can access the specifications for their assigned projects.